dominikbraun/todo/README.md

 ### Configuration

 The example above uses `test123` as MariaDB root password.
-However, all MariaDB settings and other parameters can be configured exactly to your needs.
+However, the access to MariaDB and other parameters can be configured exactly to your needs.
 These are the configuration values available:

 |Configuration Value|Default|Environment Variable|CLI Flag|
 |-|-|-|-|